Gabriel Alves de Faria

 "Being gay necessarily means breaking with internal and external gender-based structures.
 As a designer I can be part of the solution, or part of the problem."

-Communication Advisor, Brazil
+Communication Advisor, Brasil

 Jade Drummond is the Communication Advisor of Not Only Voices, responsible for expanding and improving our public image and for managing social media.
 She graduated in Journalism at the Federal University of Espírito Santo, in Vitória (Brazil), and is currently specializing also in Journalism at the Cásper Líbero College, in São Paulo (Brazil).
 Jade is an AFSer and AIESECer.
 She has studied in Germany and worked in Egypt and Poland.